Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 ・Prepared meals (purchasing pre-cooked foods, takeout like bento boxes or side dishes, delivery, etc. – consuming food prepared outside the home at home or work)

-・Home-cooked meals (meals prepared at home)
+・Home-cooked meals (Meals prepared at home and eaten there)

 When asked which Japanese food they wanted to try in their home country after returning from Japan, ramen was the overwhelming top choice.
 Regionally, Southeast Asia led the scores, followed by East Asia.
 The Middle East, however, scored lower.
 Again, rather than focusing on overall scores, it's important to see what specific foods people from each region want to eat.